pkiage/project-ml-microservice-kubernetes/README.md

 ### 4. [optional] Run App Locally (standalone using Anaconda on local machine)

 Prerequisite:
-- Have Anaconda installed with Anaconda Powershell Prompt
+- Have Anaconda installed with preferably with Anaconda Powershell Prompt

 Open Anaconda Prompt